GilsonLabUCSD/Sensitivity-Analysis/README.md

 	./sensitivity -crd traj.mdcrd -cutoff 9.0 -gpu yes

 Only the Amber mdcrd format is supported for the coordinate file.
 If your trajectory uses the NetCDF or PDB format, you can use cpptraj or other programs to convert it to mdcrd.
-Enabling the -gpu option will increase the performance of the program by around 50%.
+Enabling the -gpu option will increase the performance of the program significantly.

 The cutoff distance should match the abrupt cutoff of van ver Waals interaction used in simulations.
 The sensitivity code does not take into account the long-range corrections of the van der Waals interactions possibly used in MD simulations.
 However, it does not influence the predicting power significantly.